World Chess Championship 2021: Game 9: Nepomniachtchi–Carlsen, 0–1

 Game 9 was a 39-move win for Carlsen.
 Nepomniachtchi played the English opening, a good psychological choice because there are few forcing lines for Black.
 He managed to get a complicated position out of the opening, which was also a success because such positions often provide greater opportunities for a win.
 On move 15, Nepomniachtchi missed the idea 15.b4, which temporarily sacrifices a pawn for open lines.
 Nepomniachtchi agreed that this idea was promising when it was pointed out to him during the press conference.
 As the game continued, Carlsen missed White's 24.Qe1 when playing 21...Qb4, which allowed White to win the b7-pawn, but Black had sufficient compensation.
-One move after capturing the b7-pawn, however, Nepomniachtchi blundered a bishop with 27.c5??, leaving the bishop trapped after 27...c6.
+One move after capturing the b7-pawn, however, Nepomniachtchi blundered with 27.c5??, leaving the bishop trapped after 27...c6.
 Nepomniachtchi found the best practical try after the blunder, but, down a bishop, his position could not be salvaged.
 This win gave Carlsen a three-point lead over Nepomniachtchi, and commentators agreed this virtually assured Carlsen would win the match.